OR WAIT null SECS

 How It Helps Avoid Facility and Equipment Problems

-Malav Parikh, director, Quality Risk Management, Global Quality Compliance and Systems, Takeda, spoke with PharmTech about the technologies being used to fight counterfeiting and how predictive modeling can be used to validate transport conditions.
+Malav Parikh, director, Quality Risk Management, Global Quality Compliance and Systems, Takeda, spoke with PharmTech about efforts in anticounterfeiting and the use of predictive modeling to validate transport conditions.